ethanisthin/Tally/README.md

 - **Easy Expense Logging:** Quickly add and categorize expenses as you travel.
 - **Smart Splitting:** Divide costs fairly among participants, with support for custom splits.
-- **Multi-Platform:** Available on desktop and mobile—built with C++, Dart, and Swift for performance and clean UI.
+- **Multi-Platform:** Available on desktop and mobile—built with C++, Dart, and Flutter for performance and clean UI.
 - **Summary & Reports:** Get clear breakdowns of who owes what, and export summaries to share with your group.
 - **Offline Support:** Record expenses anywhere, even without an internet connection.
 - **Privacy First:** All your trip data stays on your device unless you choose to share.